-When using a vector program you draw the outline of shapes: e.g. an eye shape, a nose shape, a lip shape.
-These shapes display one single color each.
+When using a vector program you draw the outline of shapes: and it's similar to creating an image with tiles of all different shapes and sizes. e.g. an eye shape, a nose shape, a lip shape.
+These shapes called objects display one single color each.

 A lot of images can be made with either raster or vector program and look exactly the same on both programs.
 Images with a subtle gradation of one color to another are the images that will look most different since vector programs need to create a separate shape for each shade of color.

 Some vector programs do have the ability to create color gradients within one single shape, but these are actually raster effects.
 A vector graphic with gradients contains both vector and raster elements and won't be suitable for process that requires 100% vector or true vector art.